 Now imagine you have two threads updating head_index and tail_index respectively.

-Changing the struct to the following makes the benchmark run 56% faster on my Intel Core i9, and with an order of magnitude lower standard deviation:
+Changing the struct to the following makes my benchmark run 56% faster on an Intel Core i9, and with an order of magnitude lower standard deviation:

 const Queue = extern struct {